-Olin College is covered by a fire alarm system that provides the residence halls with automated fire prevention systems that are monitored 24/7.
+Olin College is covered by a fire alarm system that provides the residence halls and other buildings with automated fire detection and/or prevention systems that are monitored 24 hours a day, 7 days a week.
 All Olin College buildings are equipped with fire pull boxes, alarms, emergency strobe lights, and emergency lighting.
-Currently there are no plans to upgrade the fire alarm systems throughout campus.
+When an alarm sounds, automated signals are sent to both Public Safety and the Needham Fire Department to ensure a fast response; this connection was recently upgraded.
 Campus Operations, Fire and Public Safety personnel can review the status of all alarms at any building panel or in the Public Safety Communication Center.
 An Emergency Annunciation System will notify all occupants of an alarm in the building by voice, sound, and visual signal.
-The emergency notification system can be used by Fire and Public Safety personnel to coordinateemergency evacuations of the building(s) during any emergency.
+The emergency notification system can be used by Fire and Public Safety personnel to coordinate emergency evacuations of the building(s) during any emergency.
 All main campus building fire alarm systems are connected to the College's emergency generator and will operate life safety systems including all fire safety equipment, sprinkler systems, hallway lighting, exit doors, and lighting in all emergency exit stairwells.
 All fire and life safety systems are inspected and tested by third party service providers to meet the life safety systems code compliance requirements.